 When I weave scarves or shawls on my floor looms, I’m generally working with one warp yarn and one weft yarn.
 When combined, they produce a smooth, even and flat fabric.
 But a tapestry wall hanging is more graphic in design and more sculptural in form.
 Rather than creating a wearable fabric that needs to flex and conform to your body, tapestry is meant to produce a visual design.
 One that can feature bold shapes and colours as well as textures.

-One of the ways to play with texture in tapestry is to mix and match yarn sizes and styles, doubling up the yarns to cover ground more quickly or to create some dimensional qualities.
-But multiple strands of yarn could be quite heavy on a tapestry when hung on the wall.
-If your design is asymmetrical, you might find one part of your tapestry starting to sag or droop from the weight.
+One of the ways to play with texture in frame loom weaving is to mix and match yarn sizes and styles, doubling up the yarns to cover ground more quickly or to create some dimensional qualities.
+But multiple strands of yarn could be quite heavy on a woven piece when hung on the wall.
+If your design is asymmetrical, you might find one part of your woven wall hanging starting to sag or droop from the weight.

 Here enters the roving.
 As a soft and airy puff of carded or combed wool, roving or spinning fibre can quickly add a third dimension without adding a lot of extra weight.
 It covers ground quickly too, making for easy and accessible projects.